-This course is a general survey of marine plants, invertebrates and vertebrates, the communities they form, and the physical and chemical factors which influence them.
-Field trips to the marsh, seagrass, dune habitats, with sampling from research vessels, and laboratory exercises serve to introduce students to the diversity of marine habitats and organisms.
+A general survey of marine plants, invertebrates and vertebrates, the communities they form, and the physical and chemical factors which influence them.
+Field trips to marsh, seagrass and dune habitats, and sampling from research vessels and laboratory exercises serve to introduce students to the diversity of marine habitats and organisms.
 Participation in overnight field trips is a part of this course.
 Snorkeling gear is required.

-Prerequisites - General biology.
+Prerequisites - general biology.